mendix/docs/content/en/docs/appstore/platform-supported-content/modules/database-connector-mx10.md

 * Microsoft SQL
 * MySQL
-* PostgreSQL - For certificate-based authentication (supported from Studio Pro 10.16), see [Use Certificate-Based Authentication for PostgreSQL Connections](#postgres-ssl)
+* PostgreSQL - For certificate-based authentication (available from Studio Pro 10.16), see the [Use Certificate-Based Authentication for PostgreSQL Connections](#postgres-ssl) section below
 * Oracle
 * Snowflake – GA support from [Studio Pro 10.12](/releasenotes/studio-pro/10.12/) (Beta versions are available from [Studio Pro 10.10](/releasenotes/studio-pro/10.10/)).
 For more information, see [Configure the External Database Connector for Snowflake](/appstore/modules/snowflake/external-database-connector/)